lbain/lucybain/source/blog/2014/12-30-js-dont-touch-global-scope.md

 console.log(localVariable); // throws: "localVariable is not defined"
 ```

 This is a quirk ([some say](http://www.amazon.com/JavaScript-Good-Parts-Douglas-Crockford/dp/0596517742) a mistake) of JS.
 It makes global variables particularly dangerous since you might not even know you were creating one.
-So watch your back and don't forget to use `var`!
+So watch your back and don’t forget to use `var`!

 **Resources:**